LAC-Tech/interlog/README.md

 ## Implementation Docs

-Each source file is documented, start at lib.rs, and then probably replica.rs
+Documentation is in a state of flux, but start at core/src/actor.rs.
+(TODO: document new modules, host on docs.rs)

 ## Sync Strategy

-(TODO: I prototyped this in another repo, figure out which one and link it).

 Logs are append only.
 So the causal state of each log can be expressed by a single lamport clock - essentially the log length.